JonPSmith/MvcUsingBower/B4BCore/README.md

 <script src='https://ajax.aspnetcdn.com/ajax/jquery/jquery-2.1.4.min.js'></script>
 <script>(window.jQuery||document.write(\"<script 'src=~/js/jquery.min.js?v=SnW8SeyCxQMkwmWggnI6zdSJoIVYPkVYHyM4jpW3jaQ'));</script>
 ```

+*NOTE: At the moment I have not implemented CSS CDN support.
+The testing code is
+quite complex and I left it out for now.
+If someone wants to add then let me know.
+Also note that the ASP.NET Core 1 version does support CSS CDNs.*

 #### Some notes CDN and copying production files and cachebusting
 You will see in the sample application